jplariza/Analysis-of-Fake-Job-Postings/README.md

 ### Code
 We mainly used R and Microsoft Excel to develop the graphs we used for our analysis.
+As of libraries in R, we used ggplot2, tidyverse, dplyr, and plotly to make our visualizations

 ### Installation
 If you would like to follow along and run the code yourself, you will need RStudio to run R or open the CSV file provided and create the graphs through Excel.